Dashlane vs. LastPass: Which One Is Better in 2025?

 Dashlane $4.99 / month Discover, Mastercard, Visa, Amex, PayPal ✅ (30 days)

-Dashlane and LastPass both provide good (but limited) free plans and a 30-day free trial of their premium versions.
+Dashlane and LastPass both provide free plans and a 30-day free trial of their premium versions.
 Dashlane’s plans are backed by a risk-free 30-day money-back guarantee, whereas LastPass doesn’t provide a money-back guarantee.

 Dashlane Free gives you 25 passwords and 1 GB of encrypted storage.
 It also comes with the password generator, form and payment auto-fill, 2FA, password sharing with an unlimited number of Dashlane users, security alerts, password vault auditing, basic anti-phishing protection, and a 30-day free trial of Premium.
 However, it limits you to just 1 device.

-LastPass Free is a decent free plan with unlimited passwords and 50 MB of encrypted storage.
+LastPass Free has unlimited passwords and 50 MB of encrypted storage.
 It also includes the password generator, form and payment auto-fill, 2FA compatibility with authenticator apps, one-to-one password sharing, a TOTP generator, and data breach alerts.
 However, you’ll only be able to use it on 1 device type (desktop or mobile).

 Plans & Pricing — Dashlane’s Premium Plan Provides the Most Value